lunarctic/Cafe/README.md

 -check why there is a gap between feet and furniture
     -on the left side of the counter there is a bigger gap for some reason
-    update: i tried fixing it and now the char doesnt move at all
+    update: i tried fixing it and now the char doesnt move at all -whats the difference between + and , in console.log and which one do we use?

 IDEAS
 -go shopping for food (i dont think i have time for this)